SabrePenguin/MysticalAgriculture/README.md

 | output_count | false    | 1       | 1-64                               | The amount the output will create                       |
 | type         | false    | NONE    | NONE, STAR, BOX                    | What pattern the output craft will be.                  |

-A full item might look as follows:
+A full item might look as follows, which generates `example_seeds`, `example_essence`, and the crop.

 ```json5
 {